Concrete and Constructional Engineering

 Concrete and Constructional Engineering was a magazine published in London, England, by Concrete Publications from 1906 to 1966.
-The magazine chronicled in its pages the increasing popularity of reinforced concrete as a construction material in the early and mid twentieth century.
+The magazine chronicled in its pages the increasing popularity of reinforced concrete as a construction material in the early and mid twentieth centuries.

 History

 The magazine was founded in 1906 by architect and founder of the Concrete Institute (later The Institution of Structural Engineers), Edwin Sachs.
-It was described by the publishers as "A bi-monthly journal for engineers, architects and surveyors, contractors and builders, and all workers in cement, concrete, reinforced concrete, and constructional steel."
+It was described by the publishers as "a bi-monthly journal for engineers, architects and surveyors, contractors and builders, and all workers in cement, concrete, reinforced concrete, and constructional steel."
 It became monthly in 1910.

+Reception

-The magazine chronicled in its pages the increasing popularity of reinforced concrete as a construction material in the early and mid twentieth century.
-An editorial in the January 1910 edition noted that the material was increasing acceptable to the British government but that some "ultra-conservative members of the technical professions" had been slow to place their confidence in the material.
+The magazine chronicled in its pages the increasing popularity of reinforced concrete as a construction material in the early and mid twentieth centuries.

+An editorial in the January 1910 edition noted that the material was becoming more acceptable to the British government but that some "ultra-conservative members of the technical professions" had been slow to place their confidence in the material.

 In addition, the journal complained that "architects of high-standing" were not recommending the material due to prejudices about the appearance of the material in buildings.